Arc'teryx Nuclei FL - Women's Review

 Our Analysis and Test Results

-The Arc'teryx Nuclei FL wins our Editors' Choice award for its stellar performance — in all the metrics except breathability.
+The Arc'teryx Nuclei FL is a stellar performance piece that'll go easily with you on any adventures.
 It features a continuous shell construction with two handwarming pockets, two interior pockets, and a helmet-compatible storm hood.
 It's exceptionally weather-resistant and is built to take on high winds while hanging out on a high bivy.

 This warm synthetic jacket is suitable to wear on its own over a nice, warm, fuzzy fleece, or as a mid-layer for days where temperatures drop into the double negatives.
 While it's not the warmest possible jacket on the market, it's one of the warmest for its midweight design.
 If it gets wet, it still provides excellent warmth.
 It's also one of the most weather-resistant insulated jackets we've seen, but we'll talk about that later.